neelabh25bce10791-droid/digital-literacy-project/README.md

 - **Focus:** Autonomous UAVs, AI/ML, and Cybersecurity.

 ###  What I Hope to Learn
-> "Through this Digital Literacy project, I hope to learn how to effectively curate a professional digital identity and master collaborative tools like GitHub and Cloud platforms to better communicate technical concepts to my peers."
+> Through this Digital Literacy project, I hope to learn how to effectively curate a professional digital identity and master collaborative tools like GitHub and Cloud platforms to better communicate technical concepts to my peers.

 ###  Tech Stack & Interests
 - **Languages:** Python, C++, Arduino/C